dandi0220/data-science-portfolio/readme.md

         - explore ways to overcome overfitting problems by experimenting with the order of a polynomial model from 1 to 10, and adding regularisation parameter

     - ### [Classification Experiment I](https://github.com/dandi0220/data-science-portfolio/blob/main/ml_classification/Lab05.ipynb)
-        - create explore linear classifier,  which produces decision regions separated by linear boundaries
+        - create and explore linear classifier,  which produces decision regions separated by linear boundaries
         - create a logistic regression classifier, which uses the logistic function to create a notion of classifier "certainty"
         - optimisation with gradient descent
     - ### [Classification Experiemnt II](https://github.com/dandi0220/data-science-portfolio/blob/main/ml_classification/Lab06.ipynb): use the well-known Iris dataset to build and analyse the performance of multi-class classifiers